-Much of the decarbonisation required across the UK economy, including energy and power, transportation and industry, will depend on new, innovative engineering solutions as well as the expansion of existing low-carbon engineering solutions.
+Much of the decarbonisation required across the UK economy to achieve 'net zero' emissions, including energy and power, transportation and industry, will depend on new, innovative engineering solutions as well as the expansion of existing low-carbon engineering solutions.
 This will, in turn, require a workforce with the necessary numbers of engineers, technicians and scientists to deliver these solutions.
 Whilst much of the workforce that will deliver this transformation are already in employment, many are now coming through the education system.